-During 2019, the Board of Directors held a total of four meetings.
-During the year ended December 31, 2019, each of the directors then in office attended at least 75% of the aggregate of the number of Board of Directors meetings and the number of meetings held by all committees of the Board of Directors on which such director served.
+During 2022, the Board of Directors held a total of four meetings.
+During the year ended December 31, 2022, each of the directors then in office, except for Dr. Hershberg, attended at least 75% of the aggregate of the number of Board of Directors meetings and the number of meetings held by all committees of the Board of Directors on which such director served.